Valour FC

-Valour Football Club is a Canadian professional soccer club based in Winnipeg, Manitoba.
-The club competes in the Canadian Premier League and plays its home matches at IG Field.
+Valour FC is a Canadian professional soccer club in Winnipeg, Manitoba, which competes in the Canadian Premier League and plays their home matches at Princess Auto Stadium.

 The team is coached by Phillip Dos Santos and community owned through the Winnipeg Football Club.

 History

 On May 6, 2017, Winnipeg was one of two cities accepted by the Canadian Soccer Association for professional club membership when the Canadian Premier League was unanimously approved.
 It was confirmed that Canadian Football League clubs the Winnipeg Blue Bombers and the Hamilton Tiger-Cats were behind the ownership groups.
 Wade Miller, CEO of the Winnipeg Football Club, was named as the club's president.

 In May 2018, it was reported that the club would be called Valour FC.
-On June 6, 2018 the club was officially unveiled as the fourth team to join the Canadian Premier League.
+On June 6, 2018, the club was officially unveiled as the fourth team to join the Canadian Premier League.
 As well as confirming its place in the league for the 2019 launch season, the club also revealed its crest, colours and branding.
 On June 26, the club named Rob Gale as the first head coach and general manager.

-In the overall standings, Valour ranked 6th of 7 teams in 2019, 6th of 8 teams in 2020, and 5th of 8 teams in 2021.
+In the overall standings, Valour ranked 7th of 7 teams in 2019, 6th of 8 teams in 2020, and 5th of 8 teams in 2021.
 On September 23, 2021, while in 5th place, Valour FC sacked head coach Rob Gale and named Phillip Dos Santos as his replacement.

 Stadium

-The club plays its home games at IG Field, a 33,234-seat Canadian football stadium.
+The club plays its home games at Princess Auto Stadium, a 33,234-seat Canadian football stadium.
 The stadium opened in 2013 on the University of Manitoba campus next to University Stadium.
-The stadium is also used by the Winnipeg Blue Bombers, the University of Manitoba Bisons football team, and the Winnipeg Rifles.
+The stadium is also used by the Winnipeg Blue Bombers and the University of Manitoba Bisons football team.